 For E-learning to stand shoulder to shoulder with traditional learning, we must ensure that all online learning platforms are qualified and have proper accreditation.

-To ensure I don’t end up wasting my time and money, I go through the course details thoroughly.
+To ensure I don’t waste my time and money, I thoroughly review the course details.
 I also check reviews of students who have opted for the course, and once I have checked what the course offers, duration, instructor, and other details, I decide to opt for it.

 6. Requires Self-motivation and Efficient Time Management Skills

-This is a disadvantage of e-learning that I personally can’t pass through.
-I end up procrastinating on my courses, especially when I take a self-paced course.
+This is a disadvantage of e-learning that I can’t pass through.
+I procrastinate on my courses, especially when taking a self-paced course.
 Sometimes, it can be challenging to complete it at the right time.

 7. The Practical Component of Learning Suffers